rsef899/MazeRobotAlgorithim12/README.md

 - `raylib`: C library for drawing visuals ([link](https://www.raylib.com/))
 - A C compiler
--`pkg-config`: Finds the correct verisons of installed libraries ([link](https://www.freedesktop.org/wiki/Software/pkg-config/))
+- `pkg-config`: Finds the correct verisons of installed libraries ([link](https://www.freedesktop.org/wiki/Software/pkg-config/))

 If you're using macOS, you should probably use `brew` or